Personal Loan Fees Explained: Your Guide

 Key considerations

-- Separate from early repayment fees
+- May be separate from early repayment fees

-- Not included in comparison rates
+- Not always included in comparison rate calculations

 Loan protection insurance